ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 These instructions will explain how to setup the Kinetic AR robotic addons and tools.
 You will have to clone or download the code for the VST repositories as explained later.

-This tutorial is based on the interface built for an [MIR100](https://www.mobile-industrial-robots.com/en/solutions/robots/mir100/) Automated Guided Vehicle.
+This tutorial explains the interface built for an [MIR100](https://www.mobile-industrial-robots.com/en/solutions/robots/mir100/) Automated Guided Vehicle.
 But can be adapted to any other robot.
 The MIR example makes use of a Rest API and WebSockets in order to communicate with the AGV.
-You will need to adapt the code to be able to communicate with your specific hardware.
+If you have a different robotic system, you will need to adapt the code to be able to communicate with your specific hardware.

-#### Prerequisites

-The robot you want to use needs a remote connection and you need to understand the communication protocols involved to:

-* Get the robot status (current position/rotation and if it is moving or not)
-* Send a move command to the robot in order to send it to a final position and rotation
-* Steer the robot in realtime [optional]

-You will also need the [Vuforia](https://developer.vuforia.com/) object target or image target to identify the robot with the mobile device [Later explained]
+### Setup MIR100

+Before using the Vuforia Spatial Toolbox, you need to setup the MIR100 with some specific missions.
+This will allow the VST system to send commands to the MIR100 in order to perform the path planning.

+Open the MIR100 browser interface and create a new mission called 'Move To Coordinate' of type Move to coordinate.
+This mission defines a X, Y position and orientation on the map the robot should move to.
+You will have to create three variables for this mmission and give them the following names:

+* 'positionX' - X position
+* 'positionY' - Y position
+* 'orientation' - orientation

 ### Download code